crashka/fka/college-edition/overview.md

 ## Preface ##

-The [Commitments and Responsibilities][1] you take on for any given task or assignment are critical to determining the level of [Qualification and Accomplishment][2] you will attain.
-In particular, [Engagement][3], [Completion][4], [Achievement][5], and [Learning][6] are all specific efforts and indicators that strongly affect whether you will fail, just get by, do well, or really kick ass.
+For any given task or assignment, the [Commitments and Responsibilities][1] you take on are critical to determining the level of [Qualification and Accomplishment][2] you will attain.
+In particular, [Engagement][3], [Completion][4], [Achievement][5], and [Learning][6] are all specific efforts and strong indicators of whether you will [fail][7], [just get by][8], [really do well][9], or [seriously kick ass][10].

-In the context of schooling and education, the following framework can be used as a tool for performing at your highest level—this applies to individual homeworks and projects, or to entire classes or courses of study.
+The following framework can be used as a tool for performing at your highest level in the course of your college career.
+This approach applies to individual homeworks and projects, to entire classes, or the overall course of study in your major or minor field.

-The Framework for Kicking Ass consists of this [Overview][11], a [User's Guide][12], a [Scorecard][14], a [Quick Reference][15], and a [Worksheet][16].
+The **Framework for Kicking Ass** consists of the following:

+* [Overview][11] &ndash; this document
+* [User's Guide][12] &ndash; a How-To for applying the framework (including a Troubleshooting section)
+* [Scorecard][14] &ndash; a way to project or measure your level of Qualification and Accomplishment
+* [Quick Reference][15] &ndash; a one-page summary of the first three documents
+* [Worksheet][16] &ndash; an aid for following through on the process described in the User's Guide

 ## Commitments and Responsibilities ##

+These four components represent separate aspects of endeavoring to excel in your academics.
+Even though they can be described individually, they are intertwined in practice&mdash;they influence and support each other.

 ### Engagement ###